 Testing the plugin

-The plugin uses pytest with pytest-qgis for comprehensive testing.
-Tests are organized in 2 separate folders with clear separation of concerns:
+The plugin uses pytest with pytest-qgis and pytest-qt for comprehensive testing.
+Tests are organized in the tests directory in separate subfolders with clear separation of concerns:

 Test Organization Principles